onnx/onnx/docs/Operators.md

   The linear quantization operator.
 It consumes a high precision tensor, a scale, and a zero point to compute the low precision / quantized tensor.
   The scale factor and zero point must have same shape, and can be either a scalar for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization.
-  The quantization formula is y = saturate ((x / y_scale) + y_zero_point).
+  The quantization formula is `y = saturate ((x / y_scale) + y_zero_point)`.
   For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8.
   For (x / y_scale), it's rounding to nearest ties to even.
-Refer to https://en.wikipedia.org/wiki/Rounding for details. 'y_zero_point' and 'y' must have same type.
+Refer to https://en.wikipedia.org/wiki/Rounding for details.
+  'y_zero_point' and 'y' must have same type.
-  `y_zero_point` is not used for quantization to floate4m3 or floate5m2, only the scale but the type of the attribute determines the quantization type.
+  'y_zero_point' is not used for quantization to floate4m3 or floate5m2, the quantization formula is then `y = saturate (x / y_scale)`.
+  However, the type of the attribute 'y_zero_point' still determines the quantization type.

 #### Version